pisanorg/yusuf/capstone-ideas.md

 ## Artificial Intelligence

 AI is much more than machine learning.
-I am intyerested in symbolic artificial intelligence and explainable artificial intelligence.
+I am interested in symbolic artificial intelligence and explainable artificial intelligence.

 ### Building a Mind: Everyday Reasoning to Expert Reasoning